redtexts/texts/gorter_1921_organisation_class_struggle.md

 Our opponents are exploiting this apparent difficulty in order to prove to us that we do not know how to attain victory, how to attain communism.

-This is the criticism made, for example, by Zinoviev in his comments on the 21 conditions (see _International_ 11 and 12), where, in his polemic against syndicalism, the IWW in the United States, etc. he includes us (or rather pretends not to know that the 'left-wingers' are something quite different to the syndicalists, the IWW, etc [(10)][notes].)
+This is the criticism made, for example, by Zinoviev in his comments on the 21 conditions (see _International_ 11 and 12), where, in his polemic against syndicalism, the IWW in the United States, etc. he includes us (or rather pretends not to know that the 'left-wingers' are something quite different to the syndicalists, the IWW, etc^[The syndicalists and members of the union who reject the party do not in fact know how communism is to be attained.
+For the syndicalists, the IWW, the factory organisation alone, can never achieve it, for the very reason that they reject the party.].)

 But this difficulty is an illusion.